-1. Select the tgv_part Presentation Configuration item, right click tgv_part_context in the Command Bar section grid and select Open from the Context menu.
+1. Select the tgv_part Presentation Configuration Item, right click tgv_part_context in the Command Bar Section grid and select Open in the context menu.

-The tgv_part_context_menu item appears.
+The tgv_part_context_menu Item appears.

-- 2. Click to open the item for editing. - 3.
+- 2. Click to edit the tgv_part_context_menu Item. - 3.
 Click Create New Presentation Configuration.
-The Presentation Configuration item appears. - 4.
-Enter "tgv_part" in the Name field and select a color such as orange:
+The Presentation Configuration Item appears. - 4.
+Enter tgv_part in the Name field and select the orange color.

-5. Click the New Command Bar icon in the Command Bar Section to add a new related item.
+5. Click the New Command Bar button in the Command Bar Section to add a new related Item.

-6. Enter "tgv" in the Name cell of the search grid and add both tgv_part_toolbar and tgv_part_ContextMenu items.
+6. Enter tgv in the Name cell of the search grid and add both tgv_part_toolbar and tgv_part_ContextMenu Items.

-7. Make sure to add the items to the relationship grid.
+7. Make sure to add the Items to the Relationships grid.

-- 8. Add an identity in the "For Identity" column.
-This Identity determines which users will have access to the buttons/menus. - 9.
-Click save the tgv_part Presentation Configuration item. - 10.
-Right click tgv_part_toolbar and select Open from the context menu.
+8. Add an identity in the For Identity column.
+This Identity determines which users will have access to the buttons/menus.

+Click to save the tgv_part Presentation Configuration Item.